QubesOS/qubes-doc/configuration/vpn.md

        sudo nano /rw/config/vpn/openvpn-client.ovpn

-Make sure it already includes or add.
+Make sure it already includes or add:

        redirect-gateway def1

 The VPN client may not be able to prompt you for credentials when connecting to the server.
 Create a file in the `/rw/config/vpn` folder with your credentials and using a directive.
-For example for OpenVPN, add.
+For example for OpenVPN, add:

       auth-user-pass pass.txt